dsfields/sofaking/README.md

   * `InvalidBucketMappingError`: thrown a _repository_ is configured to reference an unknown Couchbase bucket.

+  * `codes`: an object containing all of the Couchbase error codes.
+This is the same object as the `couchbase-promises`' `error` property.

 ##### `Sofaking.shared`

 Instances of `Sofaking` do not share Couchbase cluster and bucket instances.
 If you have a need to share instances across multiple modules, set the `shared` property to an instance of `Sofaking`.
 This static property is, by default, set to `null`.